UWCubeSat/cpp-boot-camp/notes/smart-pointers-1.md

 }
 ```
 - This will still compile
-- However, `&x` is a pointer to memory on the stack, so trying to `delete` it will cause undefined behavior
+- However, `&x` is a pointer to memory on the stack, so when the unique pointer tries to `delete` it will cause undefined behavior

 ---